learn-co-curriculum/dsc-ensemble-methods-section-intro/README.md

 ## Summary

-You will often find youself using a range of ensemble techniques to improve the performance of your models, so this section will provide you with experience with techniques that will help you to improve the quality of your modeling.
+You will often find yourself using a range of ensemble techniques to improve the performance of your models, so this section will provide you with experience with techniques that will help you to improve the quality of your modeling.